The perfect base of operations

 Attract and retain the talent you need

-Nearly 9% of all U.S. polymer industry jobs are located here, more than double the number of workers per state capita in the country.
+More than 8% of all U.S. polymer industry jobs are located here, double the number of workers per state capita in the country.

 Extraordinary Levels of Output